This article has been written in partnership with AGCAS.

 There are a number of different training routes available which provide QTS, with the opportunity to train in different settings.
-Many of them offer the chance to gain a PGCE.
+Many of them offer the chance to gain a Postgraduate Certificate of Education (PGCE).
 To attain QTS you will also need to satisfy a range of criteria, outlined below.

 What are the entry requirements for a career in teaching?